dat3Cph/spring2025/docs/jpa_part1/exercises/codelab.md

 ## Instructions

-### 1. Team up (2 x 2)
+### 1. Team up with a buddy

-1. Team up in pairs of 2
-2. Find another pair to team up with
-3. Create a team of 4 people in Moodle
+- Help each other working together in pairs

-### 2. Setup the development environment (one per team of 2 x 2)
+### 2. Setup the development environment (everyone)

-1. One team member should create a new github repository and make everybody else collaborators on the repo.
-2. Then create a new maven project with a [Hibernate Config file](https://github.com/HartmannDemoCode/jpademo/blob/main/src/main/java/dk/cphbusiness/persistence/HibernateConfig.java) and the appropriate [pom.xml](https://github.com/HartmannDemoCode/jpademo/blob/main/pom.xml) dependencies for using with JPA.
-3. Create a new branch: `develop` and Protect the `main` branch and the `develop` branch from pushing directly to it.
-Only allow Pull Requests to merge into these branches.
-4. Every team member should clone the new repository to their local machine
-5. Checkout the develop branch (each member)
+1. Create a new Maven project getting ready for JPA with Hibernate.
+Use the [JPA setup in IntelliJ](../../toolbox/orm/jpa-setup.md) guide to help you - or use your own starter project / template.
+2. Make sure your `.gitignore` file is set up correctly and then initialize a new Git repository in your project folder.
+Add and commit your files.
+3. Create a new repository on GitHub, link them up, and push your project to the repository.

 ### 3. Connecting to the database

-1. Each member should create a database in your docker environment with postgres called `jpademo`.
+1. Each person should create a database in your docker environment with Postgres called `jpademo`.
-2. Set up the HibernateConfig file to connect to the database.
+2. Set up the Hibernate to connect to the database.
+Use the `config.properties` file to store the database name - and credentials.
 3. Create a new Entity class called `Person` with the following fields:
    - id (int)
    - name (String)